SoftwOrt-Engineering/SoftwOrt-PokeDex/README.md

 - The user interface is built in MVVM design.
 For this purpose the extension from Caliburn Micro is used.
 [Caliburn Micro](https://caliburnmicro.com/)

-- The backend for the API control is from PoroCYon [PoroCYon](https://gitlab.com/PoroCYon/PokeApi.NET)
+- The back-end NuGet for the API control is from [JJ Banda](https://github.com/mtrdp642/PokeApiNet)

 ## Source Code
 We are pleased if you like this PokeDex!
 Gladly you can write me suggestions or report errors on: